C1.2 Create and translate repeating and growing patterns using various representations, including tables of values and graphs.

 Illustration

-Many types of problems naturally prompt students to draw a picture to solve them.
+Many types of problems are naturally suited for students to draw a picture to help them solve the problem.
 Students may also use manipulatives at the same time.
-As students develop abstract thinking, they will move from manipulatives to drawings.
-Here is an example of using an illustration.

 Simon wants to buy a toy, but he doesn't have enough money in his piggy bank.
-His parents decide to give him the same amount of money every week, which he deposits in his bank.
-To find out how much money is in his bank, Simon has created the following table of values:
+His parents decide to give him the same amount of money every week, which he deposits in his piggy bank.
+In order to keep track of the amount of money in his piggy bank, Simon has created the following table of values:

 Weeks 1 2 3 4